echandrabayyapureddy-afk/ps4s/README.md

-# Creator Content Posting Optimization System

-## Team Information
+Team Information

-- **Team Name**: [Team Name]
-- **Year**: [Year]
-- **All-Female Team**: [Yes/No]
+* Team Name: mix
+* Year: 2026
+* All-Female Team: No

-## Architecture Overview
+Architecture Overview

-Our system uses a **joint platform-time optimization** approach with a multiplicative scoring model.
+Our system uses a joint platform-time optimization approach with a multiplicative scoring model.
 For each content item, we evaluate all 48 combinations (2 platforms x 24 time slots) and select the maximum-scoring option.

-**Scoring formula:** `score = platform_activity(platform, slot) x historical_engagement(creator, platform, content_type, slot) x base_engagement(creator)`
+Scoring formula: `score = platform_activity(platform, slot) x historical_engagement(creator, platform, content_type, slot) x base_engagement(creator)`

-**Optimal posting time:** We exhaustively search all 24 hourly slots per platform, leveraging creator-specific historical engagement patterns to find the slot where each creator's content type performs best, amplified by platform peak-hour activity scores.
+Optimal posting time: We exhaustively search all 24 hourly slots per platform using creator-specific historical engagement patterns to identify the highest-performing slot, amplified by platform peak-hour activity scores.

-**Platform selection:** Platform and time slot are jointly optimized rather than decided independently.
-This captures cross-effects where a suboptimal platform at peak time may outperform the "natural" platform at off-peak time.
-The data naturally reveals SHORT content favors Instagram and LONG content favors YouTube.
+Platform selection: Platform and time slot are jointly optimized.
+This captures cross-effects where a suboptimal platform at peak time may outperform the natural platform at off-peak time.
+SHORT content favors Instagram; LONG content favors YouTube.

-**Balancing activity and history:** The multiplicative scoring model naturally balances both signals.
-Platform activity acts as a scaling multiplier on creator-specific engagement, so high historical engagement at off-peak times competes with moderate engagement at peak times.
+Balancing activity and history: The multiplicative model naturally balances both signals.
+Platform activity scales creator-specific engagement, so strong off-peak historical performance competes directly with moderate peak-hour engagement.

-**Schedule vs post_now:** If the optimal time slot matches the content's creation timestamp, we post immediately.
+Schedule vs post_now: If the optimal time slot matches the content's creation timestamp, we post immediately.
 Otherwise, we schedule for the predicted optimal window.

----

-*Keep your description concise and focused on your core decision-making logic.*

-**Note:** Please do not change the format or spelling of anything in this README.
-The fields are extracted using a script, so any changes to the structure or formatting may break the extraction process.